Home Prices Disconnect From Rent and OER

-The Fed charges 0.8%, mortgage rates had been around 2% so one could formulate another version of "real" based on mortgages.
+Mortgage rates had been around 2% in January but have since soared so one could formulate another version of "real" based on mortgages.

 No matter how you slice it, rates are amazingly low.
-With home prices soaring 18% but the Fed Funds Rate at 0.08% and mortgages now at 4% or so, it's no wonder we have another housing bubble and bubbles in equities.
+With home prices up over 20% but the Fed Funds Rate at 0.20% in March, it's no wonder we have another housing bubble and bubbles in equities.